Melatonin For Sleep Problems

 - encouraging your child to fall asleep by themselves

-What if your child needs more help?
+What if my child needs more help with their sleep?

 Melatonin can be helpful for some but not all sleep problems.
 Talk to your family doctor before using melatonin.

 In most children, healthy sleep habits will sort out their sleep problems.
 If your child does need more help, using a medicine such as melatonin will work better if healthy sleep habits are in place.

 What is melatonin?